porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 ---
 layout: post
-title: An Introduction to Python Virtual Environments (with tea)
+title: An Introduction to Python Virtual Environments
 date: 2019-08-03 13:32:20 +0300
 description: # None for now.
 img: tea-cup.jpg
 tags: [software development, virtual environments, tutorials]
 ---
-Recently I've been consolidating the things I wish I had known about when I was getting started in the field of data science.
+Recently I've been consolidating the things I wish I had known about when I was getting started in data science.
 One of those things is - you guessed it - virtual environments in Python!

-This post is intended as a gentle introduction to virtual environments for Data Scientists of any level who want to improve their development environment game (and read about tea, of course).
+This post is intended as a gentle introduction to virtual environments for Data Scientists of any level who want to improve their development environment game.

 ## 1. What is a virtual environment?
 If you Google search "what is a Python virtual environment" you will find something along the lines of "a tool to